UMR-CNRS-7267/Metacongo_Paper/README.md

 Using PL (for plasmids) DATABASE

-Going to extract the unclassified reads from  the previous analysis output and re_run on Plasmid db
+We are going to extract the unclassified reads from  the previous analysis output and re_run on Plasmid db

 KAIJU_PL_DB='/home/databases/kaiju_db/kaiju_db_plasmids_2022-04-10/kaiju_db_plasmids.fmi'